Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Implications of VLBI measurements on the level of PGWs background

 \subsection{van Citter-Zernike theorem and Very Long Baseline Interferometry (VLBI)}

-In this section, we first ignore the presence of GW background and describe the way VLBI method measures the angular size of an object by exploiting the coherence length of a distant source.
+In this section, we first ignore the presence of GW background and describe the way the VLBI method measures the angular size of an object by exploiting the spatial coherence of a distant source.
 In this case, the van Citter-Zernike theorem expresses the field correlations at two points in space, generated by a spatially incoherent, quasi-monochromatic, planar source, according to \cite{mandel1995optical}

-The function $j(\mathbf{x}_1,\mathbf{x}_2)$ is previously defined in Eq.~(\ref{4.10}), and expresses the equal-time spatial correlations of EM field at two points $\mathbf{x}_1$ and $\mathbf{x}_2$.
-In Eq.~(\ref{5.1}), the dimensionless parameter $\nu$ is defined as $\nu = k \left( \frac{a}{L} \right) d$ with $k$ being the central wave number of the quasi-monochromatic radiation, $d$ stands for the separation of two telescopes (as shown in panel (c) of Fig.~\ref{fig2}), $a$ the radius of the planar source $\sigma$ and $L$ its distance to the Earth.
-The behavior of the function $j(\mathbf{x}_1,\mathbf{x}_2)$ versus the dimensionless parameter $\nu$ is depicted in Fig.~\ref{fig3}.
-Starting by complete coherence $j(\mathbf{x}_1,\mathbf{x}_2)=1$ at zero separation distance, correlations decrease steadily by increasing the distance between the detectors from $d = 0$ to $d = (3.83) k^{-1} (x/a)$ where complete incoherence $j(\mathbf{x}_1,\mathbf{x}_2)=0$ happens for the first time.
-Then, the correlation increases again slightly, before vanishing for the second time.
-Practically, a drop from unity, which does not exceed about $12\%$, is not regarded as very significant \cite{mandel1995optical}.
-This happens when $\nu < 1$, i.e., for a separation
+The function $j(\mathbf{r}_1,\mathbf{r}_2)$ is previously defined in Eq.~(\ref{4.11}) and expresses the equal-time spatial correlations of the EM field at two points $\mathbf{r}_1$ and $\mathbf{r}_2$.
+In Eq.~(\ref{5.1}), the dimensionless parameter $\nu$ is defined as $\nu = k \left( \frac{a}{R} \right) d = k\, d\, \theta/2$ with $k$ being the central wave number of the quasi-monochromatic radiation, $d$ standing for the separation of two telescopes (as shown in Fig.~\ref{fig3}), $a$ the radius of the planar source $\sigma$, and $R$ its distance to the Earth.
+The behavior of the function $j(\mathbf{r}_1,\mathbf{r}_2)$ versus the dimensionless parameter $x$ is depicted in Fig.~\ref{fig5}.
+Starting from complete coherence $j(\mathbf{r}_1,\mathbf{r}_2)=1$ at zero separation distance, correlations decrease steadily by increasing the distance between the detectors from $d = 0$ to $d = (3.83) k^{-1} (R/a)$ where complete incoherence $j(\mathbf{r}_1,\mathbf{r}_2)=0$ happens for the first time.
+Then, correlations slightly increases again before vanishing for the second time.
+Practically, a drop from unity, which does not exceed about $12\%$, is not considered very significant \cite{mandel1995optical}.
+This happens when $\nu < 1$, i.e.,

-when correlations get a value $ 0.88$.
-In the last equality, we replaced the ratio $\frac{a}{L}$ by $\frac{\theta}{2}$, where $\theta$ represents the angular diameter subtended by the source, when viewed from the Earth (see panel $(c)$ of Fig.~\ref{fig2}).
-Thus, \textit{in the far zone and close to the direction normal to the source plane and parallel to it, the light produced by a spatially incoherent, quasi-monochromatic, uniform, circular source of radius a is approximately coherent over a circular area whose diameter is $\sim \frac{2}{k\theta}$} (see chapter~4 of \cite{mandel1995optical}).
-Hence, one may regard the separation length $d_{\text{coh}} \equiv 2/(k \theta)$ as a threshold of coherence.
-For our purposes, we define the dimensionless \textit{coherence parameter} as